Fill In The Blanks In Symbol Column Of The Table.

 Ensuring Clarity and Accuracy

-Once symbols are assigned, ensuring their meaning is clear is paramount.
+Once symbols are assigned, ensuring their meaning is clear is very important.
 This is usually done through:

 • Legends/Keys: A clearly labeled legend should always accompany the table, providing a comprehensive explanation of each symbol and its corresponding data value or category.